You can always press Enter⏎ to continue

 Pick the answer that best describes you/your business.

 C. I do have a niche I prefer to work with.
-I consistently focus my messaging on the problems they have and services they want to buy, but it's hit and miss.
+I focus some of my messaging on the problems they have and services they want to buy, but it's hit and miss.
 Sometimes I attract the right clients but I attract just as many that don't fit my preferred industry, stage or project type.

 Previous